semlabs/requestbx/README.md

 ## Introduction
 Requestbx is a very simple webserver which captures all incomming `POST` requests on every route and returns it on the same route on a `GET` request.

+A `DELETE` on a specific route removes all requests on that route.
+A `DELETE` on `/` removes all requests from all routes.

 It doesn't store anything in a database, so the data is lost as soon the server restarts.
 The state is stored in an ets table.

 Requestbx is intended for testing purposes only, for example if you want to test webhooks.